ayush-git228/Guess-Game/README.md

 # Guess-Game
 Type npm i to have it on your machine.

-It has necessary comments added, to understand React Native.
+The Code has necessary comments added, to understand React Native.

-A Basic Guessing Number Game built with Expo (React Native).
+A Basic Guessing Number Game built with React Native

 In this App you will enter a number.